einarwh/experiments-in-powerblog/content/blog/2026/03/20/toe-tags-for-json-blobs.md

 }
 ```

-This yields the following JSON document.
+This yields the following JSON document:

 ```json
 {